neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 Finally, you should also keep in mind some non-functional (such as latency and cost) implications of particular output modes:

-- Append mode forces stateful operators to release results only once their resulting rows won't change.
+- Append mode forces stateful operators to emit results only once their resulting rows won't change.
 For stateful aggregations and joins, this is _at least_ as long as your watermark delay.
-A watermark delay of `1 hour` in the append output mode means that your records _will_ have at least a 1 hour delay.
+A watermark delay of `1 hour` in the append output mode means that your records _will_ have at least a 1 hour delay before being emitted downstream.
-- Update mode results in one write to your sink per trigger, per aggregate value.
+- Update mode results in one write per trigger, per aggregate value.
 If you are using the [foreachBatch or foreach sink]() and are writing to an OLTP database that charges per write, your database bill might be expensive.

 ### Closing thoughts

-You might go through the suggestions above and find that your semantics, operator or sink compatibility, and non-functional requirements don't align.
-For example, you might be in the following situation:
+After going through the suggestions above, you may find that your semantics, operator or sink compatibility, and non-functional requirements don't align.
+For example, consider the following situation:

-- You need an outer join, but data can be really delayed on one side.
+- You need an outer join, but data can be substantially delayed on one side.
 You want to update your sink when a join happens, but Structured Streaming joins don't support the update output mode.
 - You want to use update mode with your streaming aggregation operator, but you have a file sink; file sinks don't support update output mode.

 In these cases, you need to use one of Structured Streaming's "escape" hatches to make this work: [arbitrary stateful processing]() in combination with the `foreach`/`foreachBatch` sinks.